balaranjan/High-throughput-LMTO/README.md

 7. Perform band structure calculation.
 8. Perform DOS calculation and extract total DOS and partial DOS for each element in the system.
 9. Perform COHP calculation using interaction distances calculated using coordination environments and save element-element interactions.
+10. Make plots for DOS, COHP, and band structure.

 ### For Hf, Lanthanides, and Actinides